 Should your tenants need to vacate the housing co-op, condo, or apartment building due to a large fire, hire a security service to protect and safeguard the premises.
 Doing so can help prevent the potential for vandalism or burglary—and any insurance claims that might result.

 It may seem counterintuitive to pay more to save more, but when you prioritize quality over cost where it counts—like buying better water heaters or air conditioning units that save energy and require fewer repairs—you’ll wind up saving money in the long run.

-ProSight has teamed up with Program Brokerage Corporation to provide residential property owners and managers in New York City and the Northeast with customized insurance that addresses your exposures.
+ProSight has teamed up with Program Brokerage Corporation to provide urban property managers and owners in New York City and the Northeast with customized insurance that addresses your exposures.
 Let us help provide solutions to keep your tenants safe and your property thriving.